On the CUSP: STOP CAUTI

 - AHRQ culture survey, the Hospital Survey on Patient Safety Culture (HSOPS), twice during the project cycle

 By participating in On the CUSP: Stop CAUTI, hospital units can learn to use the CUSP framework to operationalize process improvement and expand their capacity to address unit-based safety issues.
 Teams also have opportunities to network and learn together with other hospitals enrolled in the project, and participants have access to expert faculty and data collection and monitoring support throughout the state’s eighteen-month participation.

 The Role of State-Level Leadership

 A key focus of On the CUSP: Stop CAUTI is the expansion of state-level capacity to carry out future quality and patient safety improvement projects.
 State leads play a critical role in helping hospital unit teams succeed in the program.
 State leads are also instrumental in coordinating activities among state-level organizations such as hospital associations, QIOs, and patient safety organizations.
-The initiative will also work closely with an Extended Faculty Network, which will provide support in coaching project leads and hospital teams and will serve as faculty for calls, meetings and site visits.
+The initiative also works closely with an Extended Faculty Network, which provides support in coaching project leads and hospital teams and serves as faculty for calls, meetings, and site visits.